'Fleabag' And 'Killing Eve' Creator Phoebe Waller-Bridge Is Full Of Surprises

 Interview Highlights

-On ending Fleabag after two seasons
+On ending the TV series Fleabag after two seasons

 To be honest, Terry, I feel like I've milked this character as far as I can take her!
 I feel like things should come to an end, and I feel with this particular character I owe her so much.
 And this whole process has been so wonderful.
 But I really do feel like when there's a story that is that intense that it's a good thing to end it, and it's healthy to end it and to know for myself, as well, that this is the end of this chapter.